Apex of posterior horn

 Definition

 The tip or the apex of posterior horn refers to the posterior-most region of the posterior (or dorsal) horn of spinal cord.
-From a cytoarchitectural perspective, the apex of posterior horn coincides with Rexed lamina I. It contains a column of neuronal cell bodies called the marginal zone (or nucleus), a.k.a. posteromarginal nucleus or lamina marginalis.
+From a cytoarchitectural perspective, the apex of posterior horn coincides with Rexed lamina I. It contains a column of neuronal cell bodies called the marginal zone (or marginal nucleus), a.k.a. posteromarginal nucleus or lamina marginalis.

 References